LattePandaTeam/Docs/content/OS/Win10HomeAndLTSB.md

 - Click **Next**

+##**Update Windows**

+If you want to update to the latest version of Windows 10, please follow the steps below.

+1. [Download the Update Assistant here.](https://www.microsoft.com/en-us/software-download/windows10) To get started, click **Update now**.
+2. Run the Update Assistant.
+3. Wait for update.
+(This will take a will, you can keep working.)

+**Note:** The latest Version of Windows 10 Enterprise LTSB is 1607.

 ## **Ubuntu 16.04 LTS**

 This tutorial is also provided by one of our kindly community mumbers.
 We are really appreciate for his help.
 Here's the [link of his original post](http://www.lattepanda.com/forum/viewtopic.php?p=4988#p4988).
 If you have any questions on installing a Linux system , feel free to discuss in this post!
 We are always ready to help you!!